Author

 Similarly, during our analysis within the Amazon Web Services (AWS) cost framework, an interesting finding emerged: 15% of the total cloud expenditure incurred by the company was attributed to the utilization of Elastic Block Store (EBS).
 Additionally, our observations indicated average disk utilization rate stood at 25%.

-In our analysis of various scenarios, organizations experienced downtime at least once per quarter despite overprovisioning their resources to maintain application uptime.
 This situation resulted in cloud wastage, characterized by ineffective use or distribution of cloud storage resources, leading to avoidable expenses and underutilized storage capacity.
 Cloud wastage can take diverse forms, causing businesses relying on cloud storage services to incur unexpectedly high costs.

 During comprehensive storage audits for prominent organizations, we identified common issues contributing to cloud wastage, including: